bollandj/msasciitab/README.md

 This is a Musescore 3 plugin which generates an ASCII tablature file from a tab-containing score.

+Musescore plugin page can be found [here.](https://musescore.org/en/project/ascii-tab-export)

+### Current features:

+- Basic ASCII tab export with barlines and line wrapping
+- Handling of bends, muted notes, tied notes

 ### Priority upcoming features:

-- Proper handling of multiple staves
+- Proper handling of multiple staves and option to export selection only
-- Handling of ornaments/embellishments such as slides, hammer ons, pull offs and grace notes
+- Handling of articulations, hammer-ons/pull-offs, slides, vibrato etc.
 - Indication of rhythm/timing on the generated tab

 ### Future nice-to-haves: